 Shopify’s offerings are separated into four main categories: website, payments, shipping, and point of sale.
 Shopify’s Lite plan doesn’t include their website products (other than a buy now button); however, it does include Shopify Payments and their 24/7 support.

 WooCommerce, as mentioned above, is a WordPress add-on with its own fees.
 To use it, you’ll need a WooCommerce license, which is free, but premium options can cost up to $200 per year.
-Additionally, WordPress can vary in pricing, from $45 monthly on WordPress.com or the cost of building a website from scratch using WordPress.org.
+Additionally, WordPress can vary in pricing, from $45 monthly on WordPress.com or the cost of building a website from scratch using WordPress.org, making it a viable option for dropshipping businesses.

 What You’ll Get with WooCommerce